lexingxie/cmLab/content/post/asnets.md

 <div style="clear: both; height: 0; margin: 0; padding: 0;"></div>
 ### Quick planning and more

-As noted above, we can use ASNets for rapid planning on large planning problems.
+We can use ASNets for rapid planning on large planning problems.
 <!-- s -->
 We train the ASNet to choose good actions on a collection of small, related problems from the same domain as a single large one.